+The investigation confirmed that patient information stored on one our systems may have been subject to unauthorized access.
+The data contained in this system may include protected health information such as: names, addresses, email addresses, dates of birth, telephone numbers, social security numbers, financial account information, credit or debit card numbers, driver's license numbers or other ID numbers, user ID and password information, and medical information.
+Please note that not every element was present for every individual.

-The patient information contained in this account may include your name, address, Social Security number, date of birth, driver's license number, financial account information and health information.
-Please note that not all data elements were present for every individual.
-While BMC has no reason to believe that any patient's information has been misused, we are nonetheless notifying our patients out of an abundance of caution.
+While NJBS has no reason to believe that any patient's information has been misused, we are nonetheless notifying our patients out of an abundance of caution.